hlacontainers/vtmak-rtiexec/BUILDME.md

 # Build the VTMaK RTI Executive image

-The VTMaK Executive image can be built with the **VTMaK RTI installer** from VTMaK, or with the **skeleton installer** already present in this repository.
+The VTMaK Executive image can be built with the **VTMaK RTI installer** from VTMaK, or with the **skeleton installer** in this repository.

 In the first case the VTMaK RTI files are installed in the image and - when built - the image is ready to run.

 In the second case only a skeleton directory structure and some necessary (but empty) files are created in the image.
 No VTMaK files are installed in the image and the files from the VTMaK RTI installer must be mounted into the RTI Executive container afterwards in order to create a functional RTI Executive container.

-Both options are described below.

-Tested VTMaK RTI versions: `4.5`, `4.5f`.

-## Build RTI Executive image with the VTMaK RTI installer

-Perform the following steps to build the VTMaK RTI Executive image with the RTI installer from VTMaK.
+Perform the following steps to build the VTMaK RTI Executive image.

-### Obtain the VTMaK RTI executable code

-This repository does not contain the VTMaK RTI executable code due to license restrictions.
-The first step is to obtain the VTMaK RTI installer and licenses from VTMaK, see https://www.mak.com.
-A free RTI version for two federates can be obtained from this site also.

-### Clone repository and drop in VTMaK RTI installer file
+## Clone repository and drop in VTMaK RTI installer file

 Clone this repository to the directory named `${WORKDIR}`.

-Copy the VTMaK RTI installer into the directory `${WORKDIR}/vtmak-rtiexec/docker/context`.
-The name of the VTMaK RTI installer for VTMaK RTI version `<version>` must match with `makRti<version>-linux64-rhe7.tar.gz`, for example `makRti4.5-linux64-rhe7.tar.gz`.
+The installer is located under the directory `${WORKDIR}/vtmak-rtiexec/docker/context`.
+The name of installer must match with `makRti<version>-linux64-rhe7.tar.gz`, for example `makRti4.5-linux64-rhe7.tar.gz`.

-Note the VTMaK RTI version number in the file name, in this example `4.5`.
+Note the VTMaK RTI version number in the name of the installer, in this example `4.5`.

-### Build image
+## Build image

 Change into the directory `${WORKDIR}/vtmak-rtiexec/docker`.

 Edit the file `.env` and set the VTMaK RTI version number noted before.

-Next, build the **complete** RTI Executive container image with:
+Next, build the RTI Executive container image with:

 ````
 docker-compose -f build.yml build